OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

 ## General Information about folders

-Folders can be used to store documents, to make files available for downloads or to provide an exchange platform for various users.
-If you have read **and** write access, which have to be assigned to users in courses and groups by a coach first, you are generally allowed to upload files, create, copy, move or delete them in folders.
+Folders are used to store documents, make files available for download or exchange files with other users.

+If you have read **and** write permissions, which must first be assigned to you in courses or groups by the relevant coach, you can upload, create, copy, move and delete files in these folders.
+You automatically have read and write permissions in the personal folders.

 File names of files you wish to upload to OpenOlat should contain only the following: